Eight of Cups

 Astrologia

 Mature responsibility and disciplined in moving forward.
 Wisdom coupled with intuition and compassion.
 Creativity and patience means an ability for great works.
-The ‘moving forward’ is often an internal journey but it can devolve into escapism and illusions.
+The ‘moving forward’ is often an internal journey, but it can devolve into escapism and illusions.

 Eight of Cups

-This journey of disconnection, moving on or the start of a transformation is depicted in the Eight of Cups.
+This journey of disconnection, moving on, or the start of a transformation, is depicted in the Eight of Cups.

 Odysseus

-Odysseus (Latin; Ulysses) is a character in The Odyssey, one of the most influential pieces of literature in the West.
-Odysseus is seen as many different archetypes, from the Christian archetypal Wise Pilgrim to the Byronic Adventurer (i.e. a character who carries the weight of previous tragedies, and this is where his true strength comes from).
+Odysseus (Latin: Ulysses) is a character in The Odyssey, one of the most influential pieces of literature in the West.
+Odysseus embodies many archetypes, from the Christian 'Wise Pilgrim' to the 'Byronic Adventurer' (a character who carries the weight of previous tragedies, drawing true strength from them).

 Description and Symbology